Malaysian Living Abroad Passport Renewal

 Renew Driving License at UTC

-I never thought of renewing my driving license on this trip because it still have about one and a half year left.
+I never thought of renewing my driving license on this trip because I still have about one and a half years left.
 But since we’re already here, I might as well renew it.
 Furthermore, I wasn’t sure if I would be able to return to Malaysia next year.

 However, I wasn’t sure if they would allow me to renew it without having the license with me.
-Last year I’d exchanged my driving license to a Korean driving license, and at the moment, my license is still with the road traffic department in Seoul.
+Last year I exchanged my driving license for a Korean driving license, and at that moment, my license was still with the road traffic department in Seoul.

 Fortunately, when I gave my Identification card to the officer and told him that I’d forgotten to bring my driving license, he didn’t ask a further question and just told me not to forget it when I renew it in the future.
 He also asked me whether to retain the same photo or use the one on my identification card.
 I told him to use the same picture and paid RM150 for the renewal of five years.
 Since my license still has a year plus left, I only paid RM120.